-Alumni can enroll in the Alumni Association through the ECPI web page link.
+Alumni can register at www.ecpi.360alumni.com to connect with other almuni, view job postings, and view upcoming events.
 Alumni are encouraged to share their success with students as guest speakers.
-Alumni are entitled to access to on-site campus library resources.
+Alumni are entitled to access to onsite campus library resources.
 For further details, please contact the Campus Career Services Department.